Research and Innovation

 The School covers a wide range of clinical and basic science disciplines with seamless multidisciplinary integration.
 We offer research degrees at PhD, MPhil and MSc levels.
 Postgraduates have the choice of studying for their PhD by following the classic route of research alone or alternatively, there is the innovative Professional Doctorate programme in paediatric dentistry – a research degree with taught components.
 This programme is most suitable for clinicians as it offers advanced clinical training and education combined with high-level research activity.

-For more information on postgraduate research degrees, email the Faculty of Medicine and Health Graduate School: fmhpgradadmissions@leeds.ac.uk
+For more information on postgraduate research degrees, email Professor Thuy Do, Director of Postgraduate Research Studies: N.T.Do@leeds.ac.uk

 For more information on postgraduate taught degrees, email School of Dentistry Admissions: denadmissions@leeds.ac.uk